fetlife/pdq-ruby/README.md

 ## Code of Conduct

-Everyone interacting in the Pdq project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/Pezmc/pdq/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the pdq-ruby project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/fetlife/pdq-ruby/blob/main/CODE_OF_CONDUCT.md).